 Short answer: instinct learns by association.
 Therefore, giving most or all characters one superficial trait when its negation is as common in real life, or constantly lumping one superficial trait on villains tends to encourage double standards in real life, besides being insulting.
 (The reason it's insulting even to reasonable people is because reasonable people understand that this is how the mind works, so they don't excuse it with "it's just a story, it means nothing" because they know that it *inherently* means something no matter how much the author claims it doesn't.)

 Interesting anecdote: I heard some people talking about some statistic that a disproportionate number of criminals have one of three names, I think two of them were Wayne and Lee.
-They even phrased it as "if you have one of these names, your odds of being a criminal are higher".
-(I didn't like that phrasing because of course it can't affect it from *your* perspective. *You* already know whether you're a criminal so nothing can change *your* probability that you are or aren't one.)
 I pointed out that acting on this statistic creates a self-fulfilling prophecy: if we believe a man is more likely to be guilty if he's named Wayne or Lee, then we'll convict men with those names more often and thus create the original statistic.

-Objection: what if it really is true that a disproportionate number of men with these names are guilty? wouldn't it lead to an increase in accuracy to account for that information?
+Objection: what if it really is true that a disproportionate number of men with these names are guilty? wouldn't it be more accuracte to account for that information?
 No: if they're guilty more often, then there will be *actual evidence of their crimes* more often, so just looking at the actual evidence will already give you the best accuracy.
 If you try to account for this perceived pattern, you'll be double-counting.

-Anyway, that instinct learns by association is the reason for me valuing diversity in representation of superficial traits.
-If I seem to care a lot more about gender representation than about other traits, it's because I do, and the reason is that diversity has to be considered locally.
+Anyway, that instinct learns by association is why I value diversity in representation of superficial traits.
+If I seem to care a lot more about gender than about other traits, it's because I do, and the reason is that diversity has to be considered locally.
 For example:

 You have *no* Chinese characters in your story with twenty characters!?!
 China is almost a fifth of the world's population, you know!